Kit2345/match2game/ReadMe.md

 - Timer that counts down at start
 - Game ends when timer hits zero - gives final score
 - Possible animations or UI elements
+- Change the value of the pair the player is trying to match

 ## Code Notes